paed01/bpmn-elements/docs/Extension.md

 # Extend by overriding behaviour

-First of define your own type function.
+First off define your own type function.
 The requirements are that it should return an instance of `Activity` with a behaviour function.

 The type function will receive the type data from the source context.
 The behaviour function will receive the Activity instance and the workflow context when the activity executes.